Physical approach to price momentum and its application to momentum strategy: Conclusion

 With the financial mass and velocity concepts, it is capable of defining the physical momentum in asset price that is called as the price momentum in finance.
 Measuring the physical momentum for each equity, the contrarian strategies using the physical momentum as a ranking criteria are implemented in the KOSPI 200 and S\&P 500 universes.

-Its performance and reward-risk ratios surpass those of the traditional contrarian strategy in the weekly level.
+Its performance and reward--risk ratios surpass those of the traditional contrarian strategy in the weekly level.
 The outperformance of the physical momentum definition is based on the strong mean-reversion in each ranking basket.
-The winner in physical momentum definition underperform the winner group of the traditional contrarian portfolio.
+The winner in physical momentum definition underperforms the winner group of the traditional contrarian portfolio.

-The performance of the physical momentum portfolios is not explained by the Fama-French three-factor model.
+The performance of the physical momentum portfolios is not explained by the Fama--French three-factor model.
 The intercepts are higher than the cumulative return strategy and the $R^2$ values are much lower.

 In future work, the similar test will be conducted in different markets and asset classes.
 It will be interesting to implement the physical momentum portfolios in different trading strategies such as high frequency.